WesselvanDam/hitster-card-generator/ReadMe.md

    - Open the `src/config.py` file to adjust settings such as:
      - Page and card sizes.
      - Colors for the front and back sides of the cards.
 The front side can be customized based on the type of card.
+Colors are given in RGB format (0-255).
    - Note: Not all sizes are possible to ensure proper alignment for double-sided printing.

 3. **Generate the PDF**